This Tuscan startup sold all its olive oil in the U.S. Then came Trump's tariffs

 Olive trees require California-like climates, which few other U.S. states share.
 And even if California farmers started planting more olive trees this year, those trees wouldn't start producing olives for several years.

-"Olive oil has become essential to the American kitchen — and it's also something that you just can't really get anywhere near to satisfying demand for domestically," says Randy Burt, a consumer products analyst for AlixPartners.
+"Olive oil has become essential to the American kitchen — and it's also something that you just can't really get anywhere near to satisfying demand for domestically," says Randy Burt, a managing director for AlixPartners.

 He predicts that Trump's new tariffs will likely result in higher prices for U.S. consumers.
 If that happens, he expects some shoppers to switch to cheaper alternatives.